 To that end, try and cut down on one-time-use plastic and paper products.
 For instance, bringing along your own coffee cup means you can save one Starbucks cup from the landfill — that’s why I always carry mine with me.

-Oh, and you can find eco-friendly versions of a lot of the materials you use in the kitchen, from reusable cloth bags that replace plastic ones, to beeswax wrap that does the same job as clingy plastic.
-Do your research and make the swap!
+Oh, and you can find eco-friendly versions of a lot of the materials you use in the kitchen, from reusable cloth bags that replace plastic ones, to beeswax wrap and flooring made from raw material content like natural rubber from trees.

 Adding houseplants to my bedroom has completely transformed the space into a sanctuary, but that’s not the only reason to incorporate leafy greens into a home.
 It turns out that our indoor foliage works to filter and clean the air inside of your space — reducing toxins that could escape into the atmosphere is always good for the Earth.